 Tiling started and all pulled together.
 The design changed a bit during the process because of cuts to the tile.
 Originally there was going to be more subway tile in the shower area but the larger tiles were used instead.
 The niches were going to be all black subway tiles but instead we went with continuing the tile pattern and just used black bullnose.
 The edges were finished off with white bullnose.
 My window even got a nice wood trim out.

 Love this Moen double curved shower curtain rod.
 Only problem: You need to stand on a step stool to reach it!
 The whole idea of having it was to be able to let the towels dry out before hanging them back up on hooks.
+We took out the window and tiled all the way to the ceiling.
+By doing this small thing, it made the depth of the bathroom look much larger!
+Also, putting the shower rod almost to the top.

 Another change was using the large tile as a "baseboard" and I really like how that turned out.